elinekupers/vcd-stim/README.md

 Folders ignored by git (see .gitignore):
-* `workspaces`		:	Folder where the stimuli and stimulus info files live.
+* `workspaces`		:	Folder where the created stimuli, condition tables, and instructions live.
+	* `stimuli`		: 	Subfolder where stimuli are stored in matlab (.mat) files
+	* `info`		: 	Subfolder where logged stimulus information is stored in csv files, as well as stimulus, display, experiment session params are stored in matlab (.mat) files.
+	* `instructions`: 	Subfolder where instructions are stored in text (.txt) files
 * `figs`		    : 	Folder where debug figures are stored
 * `data` 		    : 	Folder where subject's button presses and created stimuli are stored (if requested).

 ## Examples